Accounting Glossary

 Accounts Payable

-Money a business owes to suppliers for goods or services received but not yet paid for, recorded as a liability.
+Money a business owes suppliers for goods or services received but not paid for is recorded as a liability.
+Read more

 Accounts Receivable

-Money owed to a business by its customers for products or services delivered but not yet paid for, recorded as an asset.
+Money owed to a business by its customers for products or services delivered but not yet paid for is recorded as an asset.
+Read more

 Accrual Accounting

-A method where revenue and expenses are recorded when they are earned or incurred, regardless of when the cash is received or paid.
+A method where revenue and expenses are recorded when earned or incurred, regardless of when the cash is received or paid.
+Read more

 Accruals